 Early Dynastic Period (c.
 3100-2686 B.C.)

-Though early Egyptian villages remained under autonomous rule for many centuries, the social differentiation led to rise of individual leaders and the first kings of Egypt.
-A common language, though likely with deep dialectical differences, allowed for continued unification that resulted in a two way division between Upper and Lower Egypt.
+Though early Egyptian villages remained under autonomous rule for many centuries, the social differentiation led to the rise of individual leaders and the first kings of Egypt.
+A common language, though likely with deep dialectical differences, allowed for continued unification that resulted in a two-way division between Upper and Lower Egypt.
 It was also about this time that the first Hieroglyphic writing began to appear.

 The historian Manetho named Menes as the legendary first king of a united Egypt, though earliest written records name Hor-Aha as the king of the First Dynasty.
 The historical record remains unclear, with some believing that Hor-Aha was simply a different name for Menes and the two are the same individual, and others considering him to be the second Pharaoh of the Early Dynastic Period.